 And he’s an empathetic person.
 Lochte will never forget attending the 1992 Olympic Trials at age 7 and being refused an autograph by an Olympic swimmer in an elevator (Lochte politely refused to name the swimmer, according to Sports Illustrated.)

-For years, Lochte has been know to stay for hours signing autographs and taking pictures at domestic meets or clinics.
+For years, Lochte has been known to stay for hours signing autographs and taking pictures at domestic meets or clinics.
 He gives away race medals to kids.

 In the late 2000s, Lochte was moved after hearing of a 12-year-old swimmer who drowned in a freak accident.
 He befriended the swimmer’s younger sister, exchanging texts, phone calls and a happy birthday three years on (also via SI).